 Fire and smoke stop: To stop the spreading of fire between floors, the gap between the building and the cladding system must be treated with 2hrs fire rating and sealant to stop the smoke.

-Cladding material: Selection of right material plays a major role in fire safety, there are many projects where lives are lost and lots of destruction happens due to use of wrong cladding materials.
+Cladding material: The selection of the right material plays a major role in fire safety, there are many projects where lives are lost and lots of destruction happens due to the use of wrong cladding materials.
 Cladding material must have Fr grade A2 class (No significant contribution to fire at any stage of the fire)